 - To give confidence to those who act on behalf of the church when action needs to be taken.

 The safeguarding policy should be displayed in every place where activities involving children and/ or vulnerable adults could take place, such as within the church and on church hall noticeboards.
 The safeguarding policy should be reviewed, signed and dated annually, and the copy on display should be updated following every review.

-The safeguarding policy should also be available from the Diocese of York’s safeguarding team.
+The safeguarding policy should also be made available to the Diocese of York’s safeguarding team.
 A reviewed and signed copy should be sent to the Diocese annually.

-To send us a copy of your (2016 reviewed) safeguarding policy, please email it as an attachment to firstname.lastname@example.org, or post it to:
+To send us a copy of your (annually reviewed) safeguarding policy, please email it as an attachment to firstname.lastname@example.org, or post it to: